 MPS is the method used to release scars and is especially effective in treating large, deep, painful scars.
 The term ‘release’ refers to the releasing or relaxing of contracted and tightened tissue.

-MPS Scar/Adhesion Release Therapy significantly reduces the restrictions of scar tissue.
-When used in combination with mobilization and cold laser therapy the results are generally highly positive.
+MPS Scar/Adhesion Release Therapy (SRT) significantly reduces the restrictions of scar tissue.
+When used in combination with cold laser therapy the results are generally highly positive.

-The treatment is completely painless in most individuals.
-Using the microcurrent probes on the surrounding scar tissue results in several actions.
+Using the micro current probes on the surrounding scar tissue results in several actions.
 First it stimulates a healing inflammatory response causing the body to react to the tissue as a foreign invader.
 The scar tissue is broken down and becomes dead cell waste.
 Circulation to the area is increased and the lymphatic system scoops up and excretes the dead cells from the body.
 The severity and how far it has spread beneath the skin surface will determine the length of treatment.
 The appearance of the scar will begin to visibly change and begin to reduce in size and depth.
 Scars from surgeries, gunshot injuries and even burns have shown amazing success with MPS.

 Since the body’s fascial system is interconnected, a restriction or adhesion in one area will often affect other areas and result in compensation patterns and pain.
 When a scar has been released there is no longer a restriction in the flow of communication, blood circulation and lymph drainage.
 The body can then complete the healing process.